Word-sense disambiguation: Approaches and methods

 There are two main approaches to WSD – deep approaches and shallow approaches.

 Deep approaches presume access to a comprehensive body of world knowledge.
 These approaches are generally not considered to be very successful in practice, mainly because such a body of knowledge does not exist in a computer-readable format, outside very limited domains.
 Additionally due to the long tradition in computational linguistics, of trying such approaches in terms of coded knowledge and in some cases, it can be hard to distinguish between knowledge involved in linguistic or world knowledge.
 The first attempt was that by Margaret Masterman and her colleagues, at the Cambridge Language Research Unit in England, in the 1950s.
 This attempt used as data a punched-card version of Roget's Thesaurus and its numbered "heads", as an indicator of topics and looked for repetitions in text, using a set intersection algorithm.
 It was not very successful, but had strong relationships to later work, especially Yarowsky's machine learning optimisation of a thesaurus method in the 1990s.

-Shallow approaches don't try to understand the text, but instead consider the surrounding words.
+Shallow approaches do not try to understand the text, but instead consider the surrounding words.
 These rules can be automatically derived by the computer, using a training corpus of words tagged with their word senses.
 This approach, while theoretically not as powerful as deep approaches, gives superior results in practice, due to the computer's limited world knowledge.

 There are four conventional approaches to WSD: